lawrennd/snippets/_information-game/includes/information-theory-overview.md

 \section{Information Theory and Thermodynamics}

 \notes{Information theory provides a mathematical framework for quantifying information.
 It's no coincidence that information theory's core concepts parallel those found in thermodynamics.
-The theory was developed by Claude Shannon who spoke extensively to MIT's Norbert Wiener at while it was in development.
-Wiener's own ideas about information were directly inspired by his admiration for Willard Gibbs, one of the pioneers of the mathematical understanding of free energy and entropy.
-Deep connections between physical systems and information processing have been there from the start.}
+The theory was developed by Claude Shannon who spoke extensively to MIT's Norbert Wiener at while it was in development [@Conway-dark05].
+Wiener's own ideas about information were inspired by Willard Gibbs, one of the pioneers of the mathematical understanding of free energy and entropy.
+Deep connections between physical systems and information processing have connected information and energy from the start.}

 \slides{
 * Information theory quantifies uncertainty and information